go-addrs/addrs/README.md

-An alternative representation for IPv4 addresses than the one in the [go net library].
+An alternative representation for IP addresses than the one in the [go net library].
 After authoring [go-netaddr] -- aimed at addressing some frustrations with the net package -- and seeing other similar packages, such as [inet.af/netaddr] started to address other frustrations, I realized that it